New Zealand grayling: History

-Threats and Extinction
+Threats and extinction

 The cause for the extinction of the New Zealand grayling is only speculated on, as the fish went extinct around the 1920s.
 However, multiple sources note that there was not a single cause for the extinction, but multiple subtle factors, which when combined, led to the abrupt disappearance of the fish which was once in abundance.

-Being an amphidromous species and spending part of its life in freshwater rivers and streams, the New Zealand grayling was at risk of population decline and extinction due to the fragility of freshwater systems.
-Deforestation has been identified as a process that threatens freshwater systems as runoff can lead to habitat degradation, causing erosion and increased river sediment.
-Another threat to freshwater systems is pollution, which poses a great threat to existing organisms that inhabit those areas.
+Being an amphidromous species and spending part of its life in freshwater rivers and streams, the New Zealand grayling was at risk of population decline and extinction due to the fragility of freshwater ecosystems.
+Deforestation has been identified as a process that threatens freshwater systems as runoff can lead to habitat degradation, causing erosion and increased river sedimentation.
+Another threat to freshwater systems is pollution, which poses a great threat to organisms confined to smaller waterways.

-One of the factors believed to have contributed to the extinction of the New Zealand grayling include the theory of source-sink dynamics.
-Rivers and streams that supply an optimal habitat for ecosystems are known as sources, whereas those which do not provide the same level of environmental characteristics due to pollution, overfishing, or introduced species, are known as sinks.
+One of the factors believed to have contributed to the extinction of the New Zealand grayling include the theory of source-sink dynamics; rivers and streams that supply an optimal habitat for ecosystems are known as sources, whereas those which do not provide the same level of environmental characteristics due to pollution, overfishing, or introduced species, are known as sinks.
 As the presence of sink rivers increased through pollution, caused by industrial development, increased, the availability of source rivers decreased accordingly.
-When at sea the New Zealand grayling faced little to no threat, but when migrating back to freshwater rivers or streams faced the threat of entering a sink river, where breeding and inhabiting conditions are unfavorable.
-As the fish were known to migrate in large shoals, if migration to a sink river occurred, a significant proportion of the population would either find it difficult to reproduce, thereby decreasing the amount of offspring in the next generation, or die off.
+When at sea the New Zealand grayling faced little to no threat from humans, but when migrating back to freshwater rivers or streams faced the threat of entering a sink river, where breeding and inhabiting conditions are unfavorable.
+As the fish were known to migrate in large shoals, if migration to a sink river occurred, a significant proportion of the population would either find it difficult to reproduce, which would decrease the amount of offspring in the next age cohort or generation, or simply die off, which would impact their own cohort.
 The increase in sink rivers therefore posed a significant threat to the amphidromous species, as the availability of source habitats decreased and turned to habitats with less than favorable conditions.